-Many families intend to return to public schools when things return to normal (or a more acceptable new normal), so “accreditation” seems like a good way to smooth re-entrance into public school.
+For families who may intend to return to public schools, “accreditation” seems like a good way to smooth re-entrance into public school, particularly for students hoping to transfer homeschool credit to public high schools.
 This is a perfectly rational thought process.

 So to the question…